Over the past 40 years, breast cancer treatment has greatly improved due to lessons learned through clinical trials.

 If you’re newly diagnosed with breast cancer, consider joining a clinical trial before starting treatment.

 For most people with early breast cancer, treatment doesn’t start right after diagnosis.
-So, there’s time to find a clinical trial that might meet your needs.
+So, there’s time to look for a clinical trial that fits your needs.

 Once you’ve begun standard treatment for early breast cancer, it can be difficult to join a clinical trial.